 There are two types of risk in stocks.
 The first is called market risk: If the entire market tanks, your stocks probably will as well.
-The other is called company risk: the risk a specific company will do poorly.
+The other is called company risk, the risk that a specific company will do poorly.

 It’s hard to eliminate market risk, but you can reduce company risk by investing in lots of companies.

-For an example of diversification in action, just look at Stacy’s online stock portfolio.
-You’ll note some stocks have more than doubled since he bought them, while others are worth less than he paid.
+For an example of diversification in action, just look at Stacy Johnson’s online stock portfolio.
+You’ll note the values of some stocks have more than doubled since he bought them, while others are worth less than he paid.
 That’s why you diversify.

-Can’t afford to own a meaningful number of companies?
+Can’t afford to own a meaningful number of companies’ stocks?
 That’s what mutual funds are for.
-A mutual fund allows you to own a slice of dozens – even hundreds – of companies with an investment of as little as $50.
+A mutual fund allows you to own a slice of dozens — even hundreds — of companies with an investment of as little as $50.

 5. Taking too much risk